-In connection with this joint proxy statement/prospectus, the Partnership is providing the following pro forma financial statements applicable to the APL acquisition:
+In connection with this proxy statement/prospectus, TRP is providing following pro forma financial statements applicable to the APL Merger:

-- Unaudited pro forma condensed consolidated statements of operations for the year ended December 31, 2013 and for the nine months ended September 30, 2014 prepared as if the APL acquisition occurred as of January 1, 2013. - Unaudited pro forma condensed consolidated balance sheet as of September 30, 2014, prepared as if the APL acquisition occurred as of the balance sheet date.
+- Unaudited pro forma condensed consolidated statements of operations for the year ended December 31, 2013, and for the nine months ended September 30, 2014 prepared as if the APL Merger occurred as of January 1, 2013. - Unaudited pro forma condensed consolidated balance sheet as of September 30, 2014, prepared as if the APL Merger occurred as of the balance sheet date.

-Under Securities and Exchange Commission ("SEC") regulations, pro forma adjustments to the Partnership's statements of operations are limited to those that are (1) directly attributable to the acquisition, (2) factually supportable and (3) expected to have a continuing impact.
-As such, in preparing the unaudited pro forma condensed consolidated statements of operations the Partnership has combined its reported results with those of the acquired company and made adjustments to:
+Under Securities and Exchange Commission ("SEC") regulations, pro forma adjustments to TRP's statements of operations are limited to those that are (1) directly attributable to the acquisition, (2) factually supportable and (3) expected to have a continuing impact.
+As such, in preparing the unaudited pro forma condensed consolidated statements of operations TRP has combined its reported results with those of the acquired company and made adjustments to:

-- exclude the financial results of assets sold by APL prior to the Partnership's acquisition; - conform APL's reported results of operations to the Partnership's policies; - include incremental depreciation and amortization associated with fair value adjustments under the acquisition method of accounting for business acquisitions; - · eliminate the impact of historical transactions between APL and TRP; and - · include the financing costs applicable to the financing transactions for the APL transaction described above.
+- exclude the financial results of assets sold by APL prior to TRP's acquisition; - conform APL's reported results of operations to TRP's policies; - include incremental depreciation and amortization associated with fair value adjustments under the acquisition method of accounting for business acquisitions; - eliminate the impact of historical transactions between APL and TRP; and - · include the financing costs applicable to the financing transactions for the APL transaction described above.

-Under SEC regulations, pro forma adjustments to the Partnership's balance sheet are limited to those that give effect to events that are directly attributable to the acquisition and are factually supportable regardless of whether they have a continuing impact or are nonrecurring.
-As such in preparing the unaudited pro forma condensed consolidated balance sheet, the Partnership has utilized its previously reported unaudited consolidated balance sheet as September 30, 2014 and made adjustments to:
+Under SEC regulations, pro forma adjustments to TRP's balance sheet are limited to those that give effect to events that are directly attributable to the acquisition and are factually supportable regardless of whether they have a continuing impact or are nonrecurring.
+As such in preparing the unaudited pro forma condensed consolidated balance sheet, TRP has utilized its previously reported unaudited consolidated balance sheet as of September 30, 2014 and made adjustments to:

-- · incorporate the fair values of the assets and liabilities acquired based on the Partnership's preliminary APL acquisition valuation; - reflect the transfer by TRC of its acquired 100% interest in Atlas Pipeline Partners GP, LLC (the GP interest, IDRs and control over and management of APL) in conjunction with this transaction; - present the impact of the merger consideration paid in cash and via common unit exchange, as well as the preferred unit redemptions and conversions described above; - · reflect the Partnership's incremental borrowings to finance activities directly related to the APL acquisition; and - accrue acquisition related expenses.
+- · incorporate the fair values of the assets and liabilities acquired based on TRP's preliminary APL Merger valuation; - reflect the transfer by TRC of its acquired 100% interest in Atlas Pipeline Partners GP, LLC (the GP interest, IDRs and control over and management of APL) in conjunction with this transaction; - present the impact of the merger consideration paid in cash and via common unit exchange, as well as the preferred unit redemptions and conversions described above; - reflect TRP's incremental borrowings to finance activities directly related to the APL Merger; - reflect the cash tender of the 2020 APL Notes, the 2021 APL Notes and the 2023 APL Notes, assuming that all of the APL Notes are validly tendered prior to the Early Tender Date and exchanged for cash; and - · accrue acquisition related expenses.